jon-harper/E34M1/docs/guide.md

 - SHCS: socket head scap screw (DIN 912)
 - Voron-style inserts: M3 x 5mm OD x 4mm L heat set inserts
 - EVA-style inserts: M3 x 4.6mm OD x 4mm L heat set inserts

-## Frequently Asked Questions

-### How does this fit together?

-Visit the [Tour](tour.md) to get an overview of how the modules are arranged.
-The [Assembly Guide](assembly/index.md) includes videos to assist during your build process.

-### Is E34M1 supported by ZeroG or EVA?

-No, this is a third-party project started by [jonspaceharper](https://jon-harper.github.io).

-### What do I print?

-See the Assembly guide's [Print Checklist](assembly/index.md#print-checklist) to ensure you have everything.

-### What print settings should I use?

-E34M1 follows the [ZeroG Print Settings](https://docs.zerog.one/standard/print/settings) guidelines.

-All STL files are exported in print orientation.

-### How are Voron-style and EVA-style inserts different?

-Voron-style inserts are slightly thicker than EVA inserts.
-Mercury One relies on Voron-style inserts exclusively, so all E34M1 components use them, as well.
-Third-party and stock EVA components use EVA-style inserts instead.

-Does it matter?
-Yes: the adjustments we made for the larger, Voron-style inserts make insertion easier and parts fit together better.
-Users report that it is generally still possible to use Voron-style inserts with parts made for thinner inserts, but post-processing is needed.

 ## Tips